HegAina/-Disaster-Response-Pipeline/README.md

 ## How to run the program
-•	In the data directory - run ETL pipeline that cleans data and stores in database:  python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+•	In the data directory - run ETL pipeline that merge data and stores in database with the command:  python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

-•	In the model directory - run ML pipeline that trains classifier and save models: python train_classifier.py ../data/DisasterResponse.db.classifier.pkl
+•	In the model directory - run ML pipeline that trains classifier and save models with the commands: python train_classifier.py ../data/DisasterResponse.db.classifier.pkl

-•	In the app directory - run the web app - python run.py
+•	In the app directory - run the web app wit the commands: python run.py

 Go to http://0.0.0.0:3001/